 - Work to be suspended if the gas test indicates 50%LEL.

 - Depending on ambient temperature and work environment intermittent work followed by a period of rest should be specified.

 Confined space Entry where the hazard is immediate

-The situation where the failure of breathing equipment would prove fatal or serious bodily harm can result from such entry should only be undertaken under extreme emergency.
+The situation where the failure of breathing equipment would prove fatal or serious bodily harm can result from such entry should only be undertaken under extreme emergencies.
 The plant manager and maintenance manager must meet at the job site and determine various other alternatives.

 If they decide to go ahead with the job, then express permission must be obtained from the unit head with the concurrence of the safety department.
-Normal requirements for such type of jobs are:
+Normal requirements for such types of jobs are:

 - Written and approved procedure in which all precautions and types of safety equipment to be used should be specified.